TOOLS & TEMPLATES

 2) Most templates are preceded by a fully worked example, giving you a clear idea on how to use that tool.

 3) Low on graphics, high on content.
-They are easy to load . download.
+They are easy to load on your browser & download.
 With an editable extension installed in your browser (Like Doc Hub) you can even work on the templates directly from the template document

-4) They have been formatted for an 8 X 11 inch paper (or A4 size) to enable ease of printing at work or more importantly, at home now!
+4) They have been formatted for an 8 X 11 inch paper (roughly A4 size) to enable ease of printing at work or more importantly, at home now!

 click on each title below to view & download the pdf